Overview of Tennessee Mortgages

 - Great Choice Loan Program provides qualifying first-time homebuyers with 30-year fixed-rate loans and down payment assistance.
 Applicants are required to take a homebuyer education course.

-- Great Choice Special Military Discount offers service members purchasing in Tennessee a 0.5% rate reduction on the Great Choice Loan Program.
+- Homeownership for the Brave offers service members purchasing in Tennessee a 0.5% rate reduction on the Great Choice Loan Program.
 Applicants can also receive down payment and closing cost assistance through the Great Choice Plus second mortgage loan at a 0% interest rate.

 - Great Choice Plus offers repeat homebuyers 30-year fixed-rate loans from THDA with an optional 0% second mortgage for down payment assistance.
 The Plus loans can be used along with VA, FHA, USDA-Rural Development or uninsured conventional loans.